Tennis-Slovakia upset the U.S. at Billie Jean King Cup | Sports-Games

 Tennis-Slovakia upset the U.S. at Billie Jean King Cup

 Underdogs Slovakia pulled off a stunning 2-1 win over the United States at the Billie Jean King Cup in Prague on Tuesday.
-Even though the U.S. had to make do without the services of their top-four players, Danielle Collins and Shelby Rogers had been expected to steer the 18-times champions to victory considering the highest ranked player in the Slovakian camp was world number 83 Anna Karolína Schmiedlova.
+Even without the services of their top-four players, Danielle Collins and Shelby Rogers had been expected to steer the U.S. to victory considering the highest ranked player in the Slovakian camp was world number 83 Anna Karolína Schmiedlova.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)